cncf/techdocs/assessments/0010-etcd/etcd-implementation.md

 ## Update quickstart and new user workflows

-Write separate "Getting started" workflows for Developer and Operator users.

-## Write release notes

-Write release notes for each major and minor release going forward.
-Release notes should include:
-- New and changed features
-- Known issues
-- Updated roadmap information
-- Upgrade procedures
+Write separate "Getting started" workflows for Developer, Standalone Operator, and Kubernetes Admin users.
+Again, the Kubernetes Admin documentation can link to coverage in the Kubernetes documentation, but the writer should ensure that major use cases are covered, including adding details in the etcd documentation if necessary.

 # Reorganize the documentation